-Future Scape: 2023 is puzzling: why analyse the basis for present problems and their solution West London is a precursor to East London's future, Woolwich and Greenwich show the fabric of some neighbourhoods still under stress.
+Future Scape: 2023 was puzzling: why analyse the basis for present problems and their solution West London is a precursor to East London's future, Woolwich and Greenwich show the fabric of some neighbourhoods still under stress.
 In the regeneration of the area juxtaposed with examples of ageing Modernist, reminders of past wealth like the Cutty Sark controversially displayed on a glass housing.
 Student projects in the local architecture college examine 'future ruins' - what will last from today's regeneration schemes?
 Urban designers focus in on balancing the complex demands of progress, spatial equity and accessibility with the essential element for well-being: clean air.

 The learning is: 'spatial justice' requires analysis and therefore measures of its component values, to enable us to manage and deliver these multiple demands of regenerating place.